Ampichino

-Anthony Hunt (born 1976), better known by his stage name Ampichino or Amp, is an American rapper and producer from Akron, Ohio.
+Anthony Deon Hunt (born 1976), better known by his stage name Ampichino or Amp, is an American rapper and producer from Akron, Ohio.
 His 2002 single "Do the Damn Thang" featuring Yukmouth peaked at #15 on the Hot Rap Songs and Bubbling Under R&B/Hip-Hop Songs chart.

 Ampichino is a member of the group the Regime and the collaborative effort Devilz Rejectz with The Jacka of Mob Figaz.

 Career

 Ampichino joined Yukmouth's hip-hop collective the Regime in 2001.
 Ampichino has been on numerous national releases.
 He was also on the soundtrack to the movie Hostel.
 He has worked with many platinum producers such as Mike Mosely, Mike Dean, Rhythm D, and Mr. Lee.